-Degree or certificate-seeking students must take the ACCUPLACER Assessment to evaluate reading, math, and grammar skills or have privious coursework evaluated for credit.
+Degree or certificate-seeking students must take the ACCUPLACER Assessment to evaluate reading, math, and grammar skills or have previous coursework evaluated for credit.
 If you are

 ACCUPLACER is not a pass/fail test – it simply measures your current skill level.
 Your scores will help you and your advisor choose the right classes, make a plan, and obtain any needed support services.
 Starting off with the ACCUPLACER means a more successful college experience.

 No appointment is needed to take the ACCUPLACER Assessment – just pay the $25 fee to the BTC Cashier, Campus Store, or Campus Store Online,and bring your receipt to your test.
 You will also need to bring your government issued photo identification such as a driver's license, Tribal ID, TWIC card, or passport.
-Plan to spend about two hours taking the exam.
+This is not a timed test, but plan to spend about two hours taking the exam.

 Your Placement Test will be in H Building, Room H-4 during the times scheduled below.

 - July 9 - August 31

 - Mon-Thu 7:30 am-5:30 pm (arrive by 3pm)